jacobbednarz/operability_guidelines/README.md

   unanswered.
 This ensures that despite a (potentially fatigued) human allowing an alert to go unanswered, someone else will be able to respond.

+## Security

+- **Are you only exposing the bare minimum that is required to operate your service?**

+  A key to securing your infrastructure is ensuring that your attack surface is as small as possible.
+By doing this, you limit the number of potential attack vectors available and it gives you the oppurtunity to focus on those exposed surfaces.

 ## Automation

 - **Are tasks automated where possible?**